solarwinds/solarwinds-apm-ruby/README.md

     end
 ```

-Note: If you're on Heroku, you don't need to set `tracing_mode` or `sample_rate` - they will be automatically configured.
+Note: If you're on Heroku, you don't need to set `tracing_mode` - it will be automatically configured.

 Make sure that the oboe gem is loaded _after_ Grape either by listing `gem 'oboe'` after Grape in your Gemfile or calling the `require 'oboe'` directive after Grape is loaded.